-How Do I Pick Between The Different Settings?
+How Do I Choose Between The Different Settings?

-If price is playing a big part in your decision and you aren’t planning on purchasing a very big diamond, but you want your ring to appear as large as possible, then you’ll definitely want to consider a halo ring.
-Due to the small perimeter of diamonds that create the ‘halo’, your ring will look larger than it really is.
+If price plays a big part in your decision and you aren’t planning on purchasing an enormous diamond.
+You may still want your ring to appear as large as possible.
+Then you’ll definitely want to consider a halo engagement ring setting.
+Due to the small perimeter of diamonds that create the ‘halo,’ your ring will look larger than it really is and provide extra sparkle.
 This can make a big difference when your budget is forcing you to downsize your stone.

 If you or your significant other really love the heirloom look, a vintage ring will be perfect.
-These settings are modeled after some of the greatest historical periods in terms of design.
-From Art Deco to Victorian, you’ll be able to find a period piece that has certainly stood the test of time.
+These settings are modeled after some of the most significant historical periods in terms of design.
+From Art Deco to Victorian, you’ll be able to find a period piece that has undoubtedly stood the test of time.

 What Color Band Should I Get?

 The last big decision you’ll need to make in terms of your setting is the color.
-Although some sites only offer certain settings in certain colors, at Clean Origin we offer all of our engagement rings in white, yellow and rose gold, as well as platinum.
+Although some sites only offer specific settings in certain colors, at Clean Origin, we offer all of our engagement rings in white, yellow, and rose gold, as well as platinum.
 This gives you another layer to your ring that continues it down the classic path or helps it stand out amongst the crowd.
 Clean Origin offers 14k gold for all its rings and 18k for yellow gold and white gold, as well as platinum.

 If you’re looking for classic, you’ll likely want to go with white gold.
 As the current best-seller in terms of color, this metal is super versatile and looks great with almost every color.
-If you prefer white gold for its appearance but want something a little bit stronger, you can also go with platinum for a more durable material.
+If you prefer white gold for its appearance but want something slightly more robust, you can also go with platinum for a more durable material.

 Yellow gold was super popular in the 90s and early 2000s, but just like chokers and jean skirts, it too is making a comeback.
 If you wear a lot of gold jewelry, this might be a good option so that you know for sure all of your accessories will always match.

-We completely understand that this entire process can seem a bit overwhelming.
-Especially if your significant other gave you absolutely no guidance on what they want their ring to look like.
+We completely understand that this entire process of looking at engagement rings can be overwhelming.
+Especially if your significant other gave you no guidance on what they want their ring to look like.
 That’s why we have a team of diamond experts waiting to learn about your preferences, likes & dislikes, budget, and future.
 They’ll be able to help you find the ring of your dreams without exceeding your budget.
-Make use of the help, it’s free of charge!
+Please make use of the help.
+It’s free of charge!